 What is Chainlink?

 First of all, Chainlink is a decentralized oracle network that provides off-chain data to on-chain resources.
 It is a major blockchain interoperability project that acts as a middleware for different environments by making a connection between them.

-Chainlink doesn’t just offer interoperability by connecting blockchains, but is also meant to connect decentralized environments with centralized environments.
+Chainlink doesn’t just offer interoperability by connecting blockchains, it is also meant to connect decentralized environments with centralized environments.